Rev. Dan is known for his beautiful ceremonies and

 Whether civil or spiritual, you will have a wonderful ceremony.

-Fee at your chosen venue is based on time allowed for meeting, preparation, travel, officiating and filing.
-Ceremonies run 17 to 35 minutes from walk-in to walk-out, depending on the number of attendants, options, and added ceremonies.
-(See rehearsal below.)
+your chosen venue is based on time allowed for meeting, preparation, travel, officiating and document filing.
+Ceremonies run 15 to 30 minutes from walk-in to walk-out, depending on the number of attendants, options, and special added

-$30 deposit required to book.
-A Ceremony Planning Form will be sent to begin considering options.
-Once completed, the order of the ceremony will be sent to you for approval.
+Once a deposit is received, a Ceremony Planning Form will be sent to begin considering options.
+When completed, the order of the ceremony will be sent for approval.
 When Dan arrives for the ceremony he will help coordinate attendants, musicians and photographers so you can relax and enjoy a smooth and beautiful wedding ~ even if you did not rehearse.